pelithne/AKS-security-basics/network-policy-traffic-control.md

 EOF
 ````

-This time traffic should be allowed when you repeat the wget request from the busybox pod.
+This time traffic should be allowed, when you repeat the wget request from the busybox pod.

 ````
 kubectl exec -ti busybox -- sh